SithHappens/Reinforcement-Learning/README.md

 Single-frame pong for example is POMDP, because direction of the ball is not known.
 Also card games cause opponents hand is unknown.

 Hack: Chain k consecutive observations together as the state, so dynamics can be deducted.

+**Speed**
+Naive Implementation of the loss, which loops over every batch sample, is 2x slower than a parallel implementation.
+A single extra copy of the data batch could slow the same code 13x.